schatzlab/appliedgenomics2018/assignments/projects/proposal.md

 Review the [Project Ideas](https://github.com/schatzlab/appliedgenomics2017/blob/master/assignments/projects/projectides.md) page

-Work solo or form a team for your class project (no more than 3 people to a team)
+Work solo or form a team for your class project (no more than 3 people to a team).

 The proposal should have the following components:
 - Name of your team